ravenOSS/douglas_richards_site/README.md

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

+Using gray-matter to parse frontmatter and markdown, react-markdown for converting it to HTML and displaying it.

 TODO: Describe setup for Cloudinary image hosting.

 ** Configure next.config.js **